-Medical laboratory assays of human tissues and fluids usually use mmol/l, so for blood tests during lithium treatment, levels are usually reported in mmol/l, or meq/l, which for lithium is the same thing.
-Levels considered therapeutic for Manic Depressive illness (Bipolar Disorder) are around 0.5 – 0.8 mmol/l (or 3.5 – 5.5 mg/l) which are usually achieved with daily doses of about 400 – 1200 mg of lithium carbonate.
-In humans lithium toxicity may sometimes occur at serum levels of about 1.0 mmol/l, and is expected at 2.0 mmol/l.
-All levels in humans are usually, and should always be, referred to samples taken 12 hours post-dose; most published research quotes levels done 12 hrs post-dose.
+Medical laboratory assays usually use mmol/L, so for blood tests during lithium treatment, levels are usually reported in mmol/L, or meq/l, which for lithium is the same thing.
+Levels considered therapeutic for Manic Depressive illness (Bipolar Disorder) are around 0.5 – 0.8 mmol/L (or 3.5 – 5.5 mg/L) which are usually achieved with daily doses of about 400 – 1200 mg of lithium carbonate.
+In humans, lithium toxicity may sometimes occur at serum levels of about 1.0 mmol/L, and is expected at 2.0 mmol/L. Levels in humans are usually referred to samples taken 12 hours post-dose; most published research quotes levels done 12 hrs post-dose.

 Lithium Concentrations in Water Sources

-Levels in tap water reported in the psychiatric literature (no-one has thought to, or bothered to, measure actual serum levels!) are less representative or reliable: typical values given recently have been around 0.0001 to 0.06 mg/l of lithium (15-17).
-The mean level in Austrian drinking water was 0.01 mg/l, in which the highest single lithium level was 1.3 mg/l (18).
-In Japan levels in the drinking water of 18 municipalities in the Oita prefecture ranged from 0.0007 to 0.06 mg/l (15).
+Levels in tap water reported in the psychiatric literature are less representative or reliable: typical values given recently have been around 0.0001 to 0.06 mg/L of lithium (15-17).
+The mean level in Austrian drinking water was 0.01 mg/L, in which the highest single lithium level was 1.3 mg/L (18).
+In Japan levels in the drinking water of 18 municipalities in the Oita prefecture ranged from 0.0007 to 0.06 mg/L (15).

 For data and references on toxicity to aquatic species, again sparse, see (13).

 Until recently there was little data available on lithium in water and foodstuffs, consequently opinions expressed have been a mixture of guesses and approximations (e.g. the EPA recommendations and estimates below).